davidiles/BBA-SK-AOS/README.md

 # Overview
+* Written by David Iles on 10 August 2023*

 This analysis was presented at the 2023 American Ornithological Society conference, in a symposium title "Analysis challenges for breeding bird atlases".